Accenture/mercury-composable/guides/CHAPTER-4.md

 ```

 > Note: The task alias method is more memory efficient than creating additional route names
-  because the additional routes will be registered in the routing table in the event loop.
+  because the additional routes will be registered in the event loop.

 ## Preload overrides